-Note that once you have an AdWords account set up, you can import that into a Bing Ads account as well.
+Note that once you have a Google Ads account set up, you can import that into a Bing Ads account as well.
 That will post your ads on Bing, Yahoo, and AOL searches. bingads.microsoft.com.

 Here’s What You’ll Need Before You Start:

 - A website (better: landing pages on your website)

 - Keywords — search terms you want to advertise on (better: organize those keywords into groups)

 - Ad copy and headlines — The messaging of your offer or service

 When you see “keywords” in reference to ads (or maybe “paid keywords” to be more precise,) think of these as the phrases people search in Google, and your ad would appear in front of them as a possible solution.